 The benefits of the technologies we all use on a daily basis are clear to see.
 However, in a short period of time the world we all inhabit has drastically changed and we have had little time to adapt.
-Unfortunately unhealthy relationships with technology such as phones, computers and games can cause destructive consequences; physically and psychologically.
+Unfortunately unhealthy relationships with technology such as phones, computers, games and social media can cause destructive consequences; physically and psychologically.
 Lives can be impaired by extensive and unregulated time online, on-screen or ‘in-game’.

 In response to this, we have launched the first Technology Addiction Service – the underlying principles being to increase off-screen social activities and develop strategies to deal with online problems, especially cyber-bullying.

 Our treatment approach for Technology Addiction

 Our approach to treating Technology Addiction combines individual programmes that are based on current clinical evidence.
 You may attend as an outpatient, day patient or inpatient.The three core elements are:

 Interpersonal Therapy giving the emphasis on Interpersonal Sensitivity and how this relates to discomfort in face-to-face time with others.

 Tech Hygiene in which the meaning of your relationship to technology is explored whether a phone, a game or social media platform such as Facebook.
 This is supported by other therapies including CBT, Relaxation and Sleep Therapy which work on managing the energy or level of arousal that follows prolonged gaming and focuses on how to ‘Switch Off and Disconnect’.

 Life Skills and Health

 Life Skills and Health to look after the body and feel good within it.
 Prolonged periods of Technology Addiction compromise confidence in facing the demands of life in the external world but also physically where individuals may suffer poor nutrition and a lack of physical activity.